-If DHCP is enabled, this field is not used.
-The field may also be left blank if IPv4 operation on the interface is not desired.
+If DHCP is enabled, this field configures the fallback address.
+The field may be left blank if IPv4 operation on the interface is not desired - or no DHCP fallback address is desired.

 IPv4 Mask

 The IPv4 network mask, in number of bits (prefix length).
 Valid values are between 0 and 30 bits for a IPv4 address.